denisano/nestjs-clean-arch/README.md

 ## Description

-Boilerplate to build RestAPI servers with clean but simple architecture.

-Simplified Clean Archetecture implementation with NestJS and MikroORM.
+Boilerplate to build Rest API servers having Clean Architecture with NestJS and ORM.

-Just for fun and experiments :)

 ### Current status

+The approach is using in a few real projects.

-It is not completed yet.
-Domain, application and infrastructure layers are still meshed now.
+However the boilerplate is not completed yet:

+- Domain, application and infrastructure layers are still meshed now.
+- Layered tests are not implemented yet.
+- Layered error handling are not implemented yet.
+- Docs are not completed yet.

 ## Prerequisites

+To quickly and simple run the boilerplate you will need:

+  - NodeJS
+  - NestJS
+  - MySQL
-MySQL, NodeJS, NestJS, MikroORM
+  - MikroORM

 ## Getting started